IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 We could now write another action (microservice) to handle sending these HTTP requests but, as you already know, OpenWhisk comes with integrations (provided by packages) for a number of third-party systems meaning we don't have to.

-Let’s once again review which packages are available:
+Let's once again review which packages are available:

 <pre>
 $ wsk package list /whisk.system